 Scandinavian design often uses a very neutral color palette.
 The nordic interior design utilizes whites, greys, and tans to make a space feel uniform and bright.
 You can incorporate accents of blue and other bold colors to personalize your interior.
 Think neutral and natural, with pops of color.

 Scandinavian interiors include a lot of wood.
 Wood is often incorporated into the design of a space.

-Light woods such as beech, ash, and pine are typically used most.
-You can place wooden items (like Little Bird from Normann Cph) as accents.
-Often we combine the wood with softer materials such as rugs or sheepskin textiles to soften the feel of a room.
+Light woods such as beech, ash, and pine are typically used the most.
+You can incorporate accents of wooden items (like Little Bird from Normann Cph) as accents.
+Often we combine the wood with softer materials such as rugs, sheepskin, textiles to soften the feel of a room.
 Whenever you can, use eco-friendly and sustainable materials in your home.
-Authentic and natural materials complete the style of modern and calm but warm living spaces.
+Authentic and natural materials complete the style of a modern and calm, yet warm, living space.

 6. Cozy Textiles

 Scandinavian home design may not use a ton of blankets or pillows to decorate, but the ones that do get included are sure to double as both a functional and cozy provider of warmth, as well as a stylish way to add texture when it’s not used.